 The hardwood floors made of Swiss walnut are an eye-catcher.
-The LCD televisions will play back content from smartphones, and the bed’s headboard protect sleeping guests from electrical radiation.
-There is a pillow menu for a sound sleep, and the shower even has a sparkling golden floor!
+The LCD televisions will play back content from smartphones, and the bed’s headboard protects sleeping guests from electrical radiation.
+There is a pillow menu for sound sleep, and the shower even has a sparkling golden floor!

 Part of the greater Grand Resort Bad Ragaz, the Quellenhof is one of several hotels.
 There is also a historic boutique hotel as well as an all-suite tower.
 In addition, the vast property of the Grand Resort Bad Ragaz is home to two golf courses: an 18-hole PGA Championship golf course and a 9-hole executive course.

 About the historical significance of the Tamina Gorge